nativecode-dev/object.validate/README.md

 ## Custom Validator
 Custom validators take the form of: `(value, istype)`, where `istype` is the `is-type` node library.
-You can pass a validator function directly when assigning the schema or use the `vaidator` property in an object literal.
+You can pass a validator function directly when assigning the schema or use the `validator` property in an object literal.

 NOTE: When used directly, you must check the type yourself.